malindarathnayake/DigitalFoundations/docs/intro-course/hardware/index.md

 1. Explore [CPU Basics](cpu-basics) for a deeper understanding of processors
 2. Continue to [RAM Basics](ram-basics) for more on memory concepts
+3. Learn about [How Semiconductors are Made](semiconductor-manufacturing) to understand the foundation of computing
-3. Practice monitoring your system resources using Task Manager
+4. Practice monitoring your system resources using Task Manager
-4. Try the troubleshooting activity with your own computer
+5. Try the troubleshooting activity with your own computer

 ## Additional Resources